PBL-2theTop-MCCS-Reporter/data-analysis/retail_analysis_README.md

 2. Send the data to OpenAI's language models
 3. Generate comprehensive insights and recommendations
 4. Save the insights to a markdown file in the results directory
+5. Optionally generate a PDF version of the insights (when using the `--generate_pdf` flag)

 You can also access this functionality through:
 - The interactive dashboard's "AI Insights" section